ttsou/turbofec/README.md

 decoders.
 Included are convolutional codes, turbo codes, and associated rate matching units that handle block interleaving, bit selection, and pruning.

+Using x86 SIMD instructions, the convolutional and turbo decoders are currently the fastest implementations openly available.
+If you believe the preceding statement to be false, please contact the author to discuss further optimizations.

 Convolutional decoding uses Intel SSE3, SSE4, and AVX2 instructions if available.